polterguy/anarq/README.md

-AnarQ is an Open Source social media platform that you can install on your local server, providing you with feeds, posts, profiles, the ability to moderate posts, etc. Its most basic functionality is that of serving as a forum HTTP backend web API, but it goes way beyond the capabilities of a plain forum, by including social gaming elements, such as likes, popularity, etc. It's arguably in such a regard more a social media platform, than a traditional forum, competing with social media platforms such as Reddit, Facebook and Twitter.
+AnarQ is an Open Source social media platform that you can install on your local server, providing you with feeds, posts, profiles, the ability to moderate posts, etc. Its most basic functionality is that of serving as a forum HTTP backend web API, but it goes way beyond the capabilities of a plain forum, by including social gaming elements, such as likes, profiles, voting, etc. It's arguably in such a regard more a social media platform, than a traditional forum, competing with social media platforms such as Reddit, Facebook and Twitter.